That-Dude/Esphome-House-Alarm/README.md

             condition:
                switch.is_on: armed_state
             then:
-              - button.press: AlarmTriggered
+              - script.execute: alarm_triggered
               - logger.log: "*** ALERT: Alarm Tripped - MAGNET04"

 ################################### NFC Tags ###################################

   - platform: rdm6300
     uid: !secret red_nfc_tag

     name: "NFC tag: RED"
+    id: red
     device_class: presence
     filters: # the NFC reader sends a lot of activation traffic, this debounces it a single activation
-      - delayed_off: 200ms
+      - delayed_off: 500ms
     on_press:
       then:
+        # - text_sensor.template.publish:
+        #     id: po_message
+        #     state: "INFO: RED tag presented..."
+        # - script.execute: pushover_message
-        - button.press: rfid_detected
+        - script.execute: rfid_detected

   - platform: rdm6300
     uid: !secret blue_nfc_tag
     name: "NFC tag: BLUE"
+    id: blue
     device_class: presence
     filters: # the NFC reader sends a lot of activation traffic, this debounces it a single activation
-      - delayed_off: 200ms
+      - delayed_off: 500ms
     on_press:
       then:
-        - button.press: rfid_detected
+        - script.execute: rfid_detected

   - platform: rdm6300
     uid: !secret green_nfc_tag
     name: "NFC tag: GREEN"
+    id: green
     device_class: presence
     filters: # the NFC reader sends a lot of activation traffic, this debounces it a single activation
-      - delayed_off: 200ms
+      - delayed_off: 500ms
     on_press:
       then:
-        - button.press: rfid_detected
+        - script.execute: rfid_detected
 ````

 # Available GPIO pins and more sensors

 ![ESP32 Wroom Pinout](/esp32_pinout.jpg)

-Initially I planned on adding a multiplexer chip to make more inputs available, but it turns out the standard ESP32Wroom modules have 19 pins that we can use for an alarm system, 15 pins for general IO and 4 more pins that are input only - which is perfect for my needs.
+Initially I planned on adding a multiplexer chip to make more inputs available, but it turns out the standard ESP32Wroom modules have 19 pins that we can use for an alarm system, 15 pins for general IO and 4 more pins that are input only - ideal for sensors.

 I need a maximum of 4 PIRs and 4 Door sensors, so I've assigned my pins like this: